kubernetes/website/content/en/docs/concepts/scheduling-eviction/node-pressure-eviction.md

 kubelet can proactively fail one or more pods on the node to reclaim resources and prevent starvation.

-During a node-pressure eviction, the kubelet sets the `PodPhase` for the selected pods to `Failed`.
-This terminates the pods.
+During a node-pressure eviction, the kubelet sets the [phase](/docs/concepts/workloads/pods/pod-lifecycle/#pod-phase) for the selected pods to `Failed`, and terminates the Pod.

 Node-pressure eviction is not the same as [API-initiated eviction](/docs/concepts/scheduling-eviction/api-eviction/).